MrBreakfast.com - All Breakfast All The Time

 Spread a small amount of the glaze on the top of each cookie.

-The best flavors of breakfast together in a cookie: chocolate chip with generous bits of bacon and a bonus maple glaze.
+The best flavors of breakfast together in a cookie: chocolate with generous bits of bacon and an optional maple glaze.

 Mr Breakfast would like to thank HollyMartel for this recipe.